jakob-bagterp/index-now-submit-sitemap-urls-action/docs/user-guide/getting-started.md

 ---
 title: How to Automatically Submit Sitemap and URLs
 description: Improve your SEO and learn how to automatically submit your website's sitemap and URLs to IndexNow for faster indexing by Bing, Yandex, DuckDuckGo, and other search engines.
-Includes code examples for both beginners and advanced users.
+Includes code examples for beginners and advanced users.
 tags:
     - SEO
     - IndexNow